 Charles Xavier is a mutant who is burgeoning to become one of the most powerful telepaths alive.
 He is able to read/control minds and communicate mentally with others.
 His powers emerged when he was a young boy.
 One day he met a young homeless girl by the name of Raven, who broke into his family’s mansion one late night, posing as his mother, to steal food.
 Charles was astounded to find someone like him…a mutant.
 The two became brother and sister, with Charles “influencing” his parents to adopt Raven and partake in their lavish lifestyle.
 Later in life during the Cuban Missile Crisis, Charles and his friend Erik Lehnsherr form a group of young mutants to combat and avenge the death of their friend Darwin and stop nuclear war.
 After an attack on the mutants, Erik rages and accidentally causes Charles to lose his ability to walk, due to him swiping away a metal bullet shot by federal agent Moira MacTaggert.
-Now wheelchair-bound, Charles continues to train and teach mutants such as Beast, Havok and Banshee, among others at the Xavier School for Gifted Youngsters.
+Wheelchair-bound, Charles continued to train mutants’ Beast, Havok, Banshee, among others, until the team eventually disbanded, with only Beast left by Charles’ side.
+Falling into a deep depression, Charles’ world is turned upside down when he meets a mutant named Logan, who warns him of a dark future.
 (Video)

 Erik Lehnsherr stands in direct opposition to his friend Charles Xavier and his dream of peaceful coexistence between humans and mutants.
 A victim of bigotry himself, Erik believes that mutants can only be free if they get rid of the human race.
 During World War II, he was imprisoned in the Nazi concentration camp at Auschwitz and underwent horrifying experiments from a fellow mutant scientist named Dr. Schmidt (aka Sebastian Shaw).
 After escaping his wraith, Erik grew obsessed with destroying the man who shot and killed his mother.
 He got his chance.
 Erik formed the first group of mutants with Charles and eventually left after their viewpoints varied too great.
-Erik is now Magneto, leader of the brotherhood of mutants, who believes in not only making the world a safer place for mutants, but making it a world run by mutants.
-Magneto has the uncanny ability to control magnetism and other related electromagnetic forces.
+Erik is now Magneto, leader of the Brotherhood of Mutants, who believes in not only making the world a safer place for mutants, but making it a world run by mutants.
+His efforts to run his first team ran into multiple roadblocks, with strong personalities clashing.
+Magneto was charged with the conspiracy assassination of President John F. Kennedy in 1963 and has been held in a prison for years, waiting to be released from Wolverine and Charles.
+Magneto has the uncanny ability to control magnetism and other related electromagnetic forces; he can use this power to fly.
 (Video)

 Sebastian Shaw has been many different people throughout his extremely long life.
 During WWII, he worked as a scientist for the Nazis as Dr. Schmidt, and experimented on young mutants like Erik Lensherr.
 In present day, he’s the leader of the Hellfire Club, an elite group of mutants hellbent on ruling the world and making their race the supreme race.
 Shaw is believed to have total assets in the billions and uses his money to run various factions across the globe.
 He possesses the ability to absorb kinetic energy and transform it into raw strength.
 This drastically slows down his aging process, which can be renewed with energy.
 Sebastian is quick to kill and never holds back.
 He was killed from a coin penetrating his skull by Erik during the events of the Cuban Missile Crisis.
 (Video)